core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 The same security considerations from {{RFC7252}}{{RFC7641}}{{I-D.ietf-core-groupcomm-bis}}{{RFC8613}}{{I-D.ietf-core-oscore-groupcomm}} hold for this document.

-If multicast notifications are protected using Group OSCORE, the original registration requests and related unicast (notification) responses MUST also be secured, including and especially the informative responses from the server.
+If multicast notifications are protected using Group OSCORE as per {{sec-secured-notifications}}, the following applies.

+* The original registration requests and related unicast (notification) responses MUST also be secured, including and especially the informative responses from the server.
 This prevents on-path active adversaries from altering the conveyed IP multicast address and serialized phantom registration request.
 Thus, it ensures secure binding between every multicast notification for a same observed resource and the phantom registration request that started the group observation of that resource.

+* A re-registration request, possibly including the Multicast-Response-Feedback-Divider option to support the rough counting of clients (see {{sec-rough-counting}}), MUST also be secured.

 To this end, clients and servers SHOULD use OSCORE or Group OSCORE, so ensuring that the secure binding above is enforced end-to-end between the server and each observing client.